 ONCE YOU ARE UNEMPLOYED YOU BECOME INVISIBLE TO BANKS

 I encourage everyone to refinance their mortgage before quitting, retiring, engineering, or simply taking an extended leave of absence.
 Once a bank sees your main source of income gone, they will unlikely let you refinance with them because you are perceived as higher risk.
 It doesn’t matter how high your credit score is, how loyal you have been to the bank, and the fact you have a baseball collection worth more than your mortgage itself.
 If you no longer have a job, it is almost impossible to get a mortgage or refinance a mortgage.

 Shop around for a mortgage.
 LendingTree Mortgage offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans, home equity loans, and home equity lines of credit.
 Consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Interest rates are back down to all time lows in 2015 due to tremendous volatility in the markets.
 When banks compete, you win.